 Long committed to painting alla prima (wet-on-wet), he has turned for inspiration to such historic masters as Vincent Van Gogh, Nicolai Fechin, Isaak Levitan, Willard Metcalf, Claude Monet, John Singer Sargent, Joaquín Sorolla, Tom Thomson, and Nikolai Timkov.

 Today Oversmith thrives in Asheville, in western North Carolina.
 Having explored much of the U.S. in search of a place to settle, he and his wife landed here thanks to its natural beauty, four-season climate, quality of life, and abundance of kindred spirits working in the arts and crafts.

-Not surprisingly, three galleries represent Oversmith in North Carolina: Grand Bohemian Gallery (Asheville), City Art Gallery (Greenville), and the Art Cellar (Banner Elk).
+Not surprisingly, three galleries represent Oversmith’s oil paintings in North Carolina: Grand Bohemian Gallery (Asheville), City Art Gallery (Greenville), and the Art Cellar (Banner Elk).
 He is also represented in Charleston, South Carolina, by Hagan Fine Art Gallery, and in Vero Beach, Florida, by J. M. Stringer Gallery of Fine Art.

-To learn more about the artist, visit richardoversmith.com.
+To learn more about the artist and see more of his oil paintings, visit richardoversmith.com.